monsieuremre/hardened-tumbleweed/README.md

 ## Usage

-### Running/Installing
+### Download the script and make it executable

 You can either ```git clone``` the repository or do a manual download using your browser.
 Then, depending what you want, you would just have to run the scripts ```hardening_apply``` or ```hardening_reverse```, that are in the main diretory.

 ## Sources

 When preparing this script I used various tools and sources.
 The most notable tool I used is [Lynis](https://cisofy.com/lynis/).
-This project is also somewhat losely based on one of my previous projects, namely ['chainmail'](https://github.com/monsieuremre/chainmail) that does similar stuff but on debian.
+This project is also somewhat losely based on one of my previous projects, namely 'chainmail' that does similar stuff but on debian.

 Notable resources I used for the aforementioned project and by extension this one are:
 * [Kicksecure Wiki](https://www.kicksecure.com/wiki/)